-The technology is nothing new, but Keep’s OCR is among the best in the business, rivaling or bettering some of the best iPhone OCR apps.
+The technology is nothing new, but Keep’s OCR is among the best in the business.
 Plus, because it’s cross-platform, it actually increases its value.

 For example, if you have a business card in front of you and you want to feed its contents into a spreadsheet on your laptop, just take a photo of the card with the Google Keep Android app.
 In options, choose “Grab image text” and Google will smartly read the photo’s contents to give you the text.
 The note is automatically saved and synced, of course, so just open Keep in a browser on your laptop and copy it.